asoltesz/solakube/docs/features.md

 After the cluster is fully provisioned, you can immediately start manually installing applications from Rancher's Catalogs via the Rancher UI or with Helm.

-SolaKube also supports the deployment of a small set of popular applications/components manually or automatically, as part of the cluster deployment process.
+SolaKube also supports the deployment of a small set of [popular applications/components](applications.md) manually or automatically, as part of the cluster deployment process.

-More details on the [Applications page](applications.md).
+More details on the [Applications & Components page](applications.md).